Full-Price-nonStop-underDOG/react-mesto-api-full-gha/README.md

 Executed the conversion of HTML to JSX, seamlessly integrating with React components for a dynamic frontend.
 Implemented user registration and authentication processes, establishing secure communication with two APIs.
 Utilized React Context to efficiently manage and provide access to user data across various components.
 Backend Achievements:

-Overview:
-Built a resilient backend for the Mesto application using Express.js and MongoDB, incorporating ESLint for elevated code quality.
+Overview: Constructed a resilient backend for the Mesto application using Express.js and MongoDB, incorporating ESLint for elevated code quality.
 The backend features a centralized error handler, request and error logging, and automatic recovery mechanisms in case of server failures.

 Key Contributions: